squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 **ADSR->shape switch**  will apply the ADSR to the Shape knob.

 **Snap switch** controls the amount of "snap" in the ADSR.
-Snap mimics the shape of the Mood envelope generators. settings are 0 for no snap (normal adsr) 1 for a bit of snap, and 2 for more snap.
+Snap mimics the shape of the Moog envelope generators. settings are 0 for no snap (normal adsr) 1 for a bit of snap, and 2 for more snap.
 See text above for more on snap.

 **A, D, S, R knobs** control the Attack, Decay, Sustain, and Release of the internal ADSR.